 aflow-CHULL can construct and analyze convex hulls for arbitrary numbers of components: e.g., Ref.
-[8] presents distances to the hull and decomposition reactions for 5-metal high-entropy carbides (6D hulls).
-The module offers illustrations of the hull for binary and ternary systems (Fig. 4(c-d)), as well as a PDF report summarizing the data used to construct the hull and the results of the analysis (Fig. 4(e)).
+8 presents distances to the hull and decomposition reactions for 5-metal high-entropy carbides (6D hulls).
+The module offers illustrations of the hull for binary and ternary systems (Fig. 4(c)), as well as a PDF report summarizing the data used to construct the hull and the results of the analysis (Fig. 4(d)).
 Entries are organized by arity (ternaries first, then binaries) and concentration.
-The report presents "unstable" vs. "ground-state" designations, distances to the hull, decomposition reactions, and stability criteria.
+The report presents 'unstable' vs. 'ground-state' designations, distances to the hull, decomposition reactions, and stability criteria.
 For each stable phase, the report also provides the set of phases with which it is in equilibrium, i.e., the set of vertices for all the facets the stable phase defines.
-For example, Ag2AuCd in Fig. 4(c) (lower left) is a vertex for eight facets, which are enumerated in Fig. 4(d) under "vertex of facets".
-This information was used to discover two cobalt-based superalloys, where candidate impurity-phase compositions potentially form during age-hardening were screened for not being in two-phase equilibrium with the fcc host matrix [6,7].
+For example, Ag_2AuCd in Fig. 4(c) (lower left) is a vertex for eight facets, which are enumerated in Fig. 4(d) under 'vertex of facets'.
+This information was used to discover two cobalt-based superalloys, where candidate impurity-phase compositions potentially form during age-hardening were screened for not being in twophase equilibrium with the fcc host matrix [6, 7].

-The N + 1 enthalpy gain $(\Delta H [N|1, ..., N - 1])$ has also been implemented within aflow-CHULL [102].
-The descriptor quantifies an N-compound's distance from the hull constructed only of $\{1, ..., N - 1\}$ -compounds (Fig. 5), where, e.g., binaries are 2-compounds and ternaries are 3-compounds.
-The N + 1 enthalpy gain for 1-compounds is the cohesive energy, and for 2-compounds is the formation enthalpy (Fig. 5(a)).
-An analysis of the aflow.org repositories for metal compositions reveals that with an increasing number of species there is a diminishing enthalpy gain, which can be rapidly overcome by the configurational entropy gain ($N \ge 4$), see Fig. 5(c).
-This validates the unavoidability of disorder in multi-component systems [102].
+The N + 1 enthalpy gain $(\Delta H [N|1, \ldots, N-1])$ has also been implemented within aflow-CHULL [108].
+The descriptor quantifies an N-compound's distance from the hull constructed only of $\{1, \ldots, N-1\}$ -compounds (Fig. 5), where, e.g., binaries are 2-compounds and ternaries are 3-compounds.
+The N + 1 enthalpy gain for